CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 sustainability, and to lay out basic requiments needed for interoperability within the larger CLARIAH infrastructure.

+The document is loosely derived from [earlier work to establish Software Quality Guidelines](https://github.com/CLARIAH/software-quality-guidelines/) within CLARIAH-CORE, but attempts to condense this elaborate work to the most relevant and directly actionable points.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC